zoe-walker/Visualizations/Examples/ForceDirectedLayout/README.md

    * 3 - Nearby: display labels for nearby nodes (within __Show Label Node Separation__ pixels of the current node)

   __Note:__ when pinning this input, do not change the initial value / variable from 0 to 1, 2 or 3 as doing so will mean that this input cannot be changed back. __Default 1__

+* __Force between nodes__: The force exerted between linked nodes.
+Positive numbers specify repulsion, negative numbers specify attraction.
+The recommended range of values to select from is 0 to 100. __Default 40__

+* __Strength of Gravity__: The strength of the force to move linked nodes to the to the centre of the graph where they will cluster.
+A value between 0 and 100.
+Higher values moves nodes more quickly to the target position.
+A value of zero will disable clustering of linked nodes.
+The recommended range of values to select from is 0 to 20. __Default 5__

+* __Elastic strength of links__: The rigidity of the links between.
+A value between 0 and 100.
+Higher values give the links less ability to extend under node repulsive forces. __Default 50__

+* __Length of links__: The minimum length of the link lines drawn between the edges of nodes. __Default 30__

 [Table of Contents](#table-of-contents)